awsdocs/amazon-s3-userguide/doc_source/replication-walkthrough1.md

 ## Using the AWS CLI<a name="replication-ex1-cli"></a>

-To use the AWS CLI to set up replication when the source and destination buckets are owned by the same AWS account, you create source and destination buckets, enable versioning on the buckets, create an IAM role that gives Amazon S3 permission to replicate objects, and add the replication configuration to the source bucket\.
+To use the AWS CLI to set up replication when the source and destination buckets are owned by the same AWS account, you do the following:
++ Create source and destination buckets
++ Enable versioning on the buckets
++ Create an IAM role that gives Amazon S3 permission to replicate objects
++ Add the replication configuration to the source bucket

 To verify your setup, you test it\.

 **To set up replication when source and destination buckets are owned by the same AWS account**

 1. Set a credentials profile for the AWS CLI\.
 In this example, we use the profile name `acctA`\.
 For information about setting credential profiles, see [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) in the *AWS Command Line Interface User Guide*\.
 **Important**
 The profile you use for this exercise must have the necessary permissions\.
 For example, in the replication configuration, you specify the IAM role that Amazon S3 can assume\.
 You can do this only if the profile you use has the `iam:PassRole` permission\.
 For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.
-If you use administrator user credentials to create a named profile, you can perform all the tasks\.
+If you use administrator credentials to create a named profile, you can perform all the tasks\.

-1. Create a *source* bucket and enable versioning on it\.
-The following code creates a *source* bucket in the US East \(N\.
+1. Create a `source` bucket and enable versioning on it\.
+The following code creates a `source` bucket in the US East \(N\.
 Virginia\) \(us\-east\-1\) Region\.